corndeladmin/tech-docs/src/js/array-map.md

 ::: tip

-If you want to make a funtion which accepts an array and returns a mapped array, you can do it very concisely by using the `return` keyword directly like this:
+If you want to make a function which accepts an array and returns a mapped array, you can do it very concisely by using the `return` keyword directly like
+this:

 ```js
 function getDiscountedPrices(bookPrices, discount) {